Wendy Ealey Bio

 Award.

-2008 Cygnet Folk Festival, Tamar Valley Folk
+Festival, Tamar Valley Folk Festival.
+Rehearsing,

-Festival.
-Rehearsing, recording and performing
+recording and performing with Unsung.
+Appeared

-Fringe, Brunswick and Basin festivals, Hardiman’s
+Basin festivals, Hardiman’s

 Clifton Hil Hotel, and various venues.
 Continuing